perladvent/perldotcom/content/article/_pub_2000_09_sapphire.md

 {
+   "thumbnail" : null,
-   "image" : null,
+   "draft" : null,
+   "description" : " Table of Contents Design Principles So, uh, what is it? Where did it get? What else can be done? What can't be done? Structure of a Sapphire The future of Sapphire Reflections through a Sapphire Naming languages after stones...", "image" : null,
    "authors" : [
       "simon-cozens"
    ],
+   "tags" : [],
+   "title" : "Sapphire",
    "categories" : "Perl Internals",
-   "thumbnail" : null,
-   "description" : " Table of Contents ÂDesign Principles ÂSo, uh, what is it? ÂWhere did it get? ÂWhat else can be done? ÂWhat can't be done? ÂStructure of a Sapphire ÂThe future of Sapphire ÂReflections through a Sapphire Naming languages after stones...", "title" : "Sapphire",
-   "slug" : "/pub/2000/09/sapphire",
-   "tags" : [],
    "date" : "2000-09-19T00:00:00-08:00",
-   "draft" : null
+   "slug" : "/pub/2000/09/sapphire"
 }